 How are these workers supported in the field?
 Each worker’s cost of living in the country where he or she serves comes from the Global Advance Fund (GAF).
 Through the GAF, IWs are able to bring access to Jesus.

-When we refer to Sea to Sea, it is the geographic region of Canada.
-Sea to Sea, also meaning from the west coast to the east coast, is a declaration that Canada should be a missional focus of the church.
+From the west coast to the east coast, is a declaration that Canada should be a missional focus of the church.
 We’ve dedicated hands and feet to that desire, setting a goal to see every Christian and Missionary Alliance church multiply in at least one way every five years.

 The ways churches can multiply are endless.
 Some examples include churches that reach new Canadians, missional communities that go beyond traditional brick and mortar churches, and informal congregations that naturally develop the potential to become a full church.
 For more information about these communities, visit the New Ventures website.